alleboudy/detectozord/README.md

 # Exercise6 notes:
-Question 6.3.b setting the first cloud as referece, the result seems to align all of the clouds to it, not benefiting from the plane
+Question 6.3.b setting the first cloud as referece, the result seems to align all of the clouds to it, not benefiting from the plane and in my dev environment I got some breakpoint errors in visual studio, clicking continue (several times) made it work eventually for the ex 6.3.b point, unfortunately, unable to get a readable error from it also, the clouds when plotted are always shown flipped since ex5, perhaps we are missing some small detail?

 # Exercise5 notes:
 data/outcomes includes sample outcomes